DiamondLightSource/fast_rsm/docs/source/diamonduse.rst

-    **get_setups** -  use this to get setup information used to calculate a hdf5 file. if hdf5 has the configuration saved to config, and it contains the joblines from the analysis job sent to the cluster - then you can type
+    **get_setups** -  use this to get setup information used to calculate a hdf5 file.
+If the hdf5 file has the configuration saved to config, and it contains the joblines from the analysis job sent to the cluster - then you can type

     .. code-block:: bash